LuxDL/Lux.jl/README.md

 None of these attributes of BatchNorm change over time.
 Next each layer needs to have the following functions defined

-1. `initialparameters(rng::AbstractRNG, layer::CustomExplicitLayer)` -- This returns a NamedTuple containing the trainable
+1. `initialparameters(rng::AbstractRNG, layer::CustomAbstractExplicitLayer)` -- This returns a NamedTuple containing the trainable
    parameters for the layer.
 For `BatchNorm`, this would contain `γ` and `β` if `affine` is set to `true` else it should be an empty `NamedTuple`.
-2. `initialstates(rng::AbstractRNG, layer::CustomExplicitLayer)` -- This returns a NamedTuple containing the current
+2. `initialstates(rng::AbstractRNG, layer::CustomAbstractExplicitLayer)` -- This returns a NamedTuple containing the current
    state for the layer.
 For most layers this is typically empty.
 Layers that would potentially contain this include `BatchNorm`, Recurrent Neural Networks, etc. For `BatchNorm`, this would contain `μ`, `σ²`, and `training`.
-3. `parameterlength(layer::CustomExplicitLayer)` & `statelength(layer::CustomExplicitLayer)` -- These can be automatically
+3. `parameterlength(layer::CustomAbstractExplicitLayer)` & `statelength(layer::CustomAbstractExplicitLayer)` -- These can be automatically
    calculated, but it is better to define these else we construct the parameter and then count the values which is quite wasteful.

-Additionally each ExplicitLayer must return a Tuple of length 2 with the first element being the computed result and the second element being the new state.
+Additionally each AbstractExplicitLayer must return a Tuple of length 2 with the first element being the computed result and the second element being the new state.

 ## Usage